kejrak/envloader/README.md

 # EnvLoader - CLI Tool
 EnvLoader is a powerful command-line interface (CLI) tool designed to enhance the management of environment variables in your projects.
-With the ability to encrypt and decrypt files using a maximum 32-bit key, EnvLoader also provides seamless injection of environment variables from .ini files into binary files.
+With the ability to encrypt and decrypt files, EnvLoader also provides seamless injection of environment variables from .ini files into binary files.

 ## Features
-- File Encryption and Decryption: Securely encrypt and decrypt files using a key of up to 32 bits to protect sensitive information.
+- File Encryption and Decryption: Securely encrypt and decrypt files to protect sensitive information.

 - Environment Variable Injection into Binary Files: Easily load environment variables from .ini files and inject them into binary files, suitable for Docker Compose and shell scripts.